5/23/2025

 speaker

 Good day and thank you for standing by.
 Welcome to the Imperial Petroleum Q1 2025 results conference call and webcast.
 All participants will be in a listen-only mode during the conference with no question and answer session.
 Please note that today's conference is being recorded.
-I would now like to turn the conference over to Speaker Mr. Harry Vafia, CEO of Imperial Petroleum.
-Please come ahead.
+I would now like to turn the conference over to your speaker, Mr. Harry Vafia, CEO of Imperial Petroleum.
+Please go ahead.

 speaker